Quebec COVID-19 hospitalizations, ICU numbers continue to go down

 Share:

-Quebec is reporting 117 fewer people are in hospital to be treated for COVID-19, a remaining total of 3,153 people.
+Quebec is seeing a drop in ongoing COVID-19 hospitalizations, with 36 fewer patients in hospital as of Tuesday, bringing the total number of beds currently occupied to 2,852.

-Intensive care admissions are down by 17, for a total of 235 people receiving care.
+Intensive care admissions are down by five, for a total of 218 people receiving care.

-Of the new hospitalizations, 11 are under the age of four (an age group not eligible for vaccination) and two are between the ages of five and 11.
+Of the new hospitalizations, 11 are under the age of four (an age group not eligible for vaccination) and four are between the ages of five and 11.

-Seven people under the age of 59 and four aged 60 and older have one dose of vaccine, while 27 people under the age of 59 and 54 aged 60 and older received their second dose of vaccine more than seven days ago.
+Three people under the age of 59 and five aged 60 and older have one dose of vaccine, while 23 people under the age of 59 and 36 aged 60 and older received their second dose of vaccine more than seven days ago.

 Quebec Health Minister Christian Dubé points out vaccination does not completely prevent infection, but it does decrease the risk of dire consequences.

-A total of 23,081 rapid tests have been self-declared since the online portal opened.
-Of those tests, a total of 18,271 positive results were registered.
+A total of 48,106 rapid tests have been declared since the online portal opened.
+Of that number, 36,391 positive tests were registered.

 Quebec is encouraging people to declare the status of their at-home rapid test so officials can get a clearer picture of infection levels in the province.